 Farmers are responsible for the production of food and ornamental plants.
 However, the countryside has more to offer than this.
 For example, rural areas are becoming more and more popular for leisure pursuits.
 What is more, they offer nice places to live and there is enough space for the emergency storage of excess rainwater.
 The countryside is also home to certain cultural-historical landscape elements such as old grain mills.
 If managed naturally, the countryside is rich in butterflies, bees, insects which control pests, herbaceous plants and meadow birds.

-Agricultural production has become more and more intensive in recent decades and there are almost continuous increases of scale in the sector.
-In 2012, two thirds of the land area was being used for agriculture.
-The provinces of Groningen, Friesland and Drenthe can be described as very agricultural but, on the other hand, 70% of the provinces of Zeeland and Overijssel is devoted to agricultural land.
+Agricultural production has become more and more intensive in recent decades.
+More than half of the total surface area of the Netherlands is used for agriculture and horticulture.
+Between 1980 and 2015 a significant increase in scale took place in the agricultural and horticultural sectors.
+While the number of companies decreased by 56%, the land used for agriculture only decreased by 8%.
 The scale of the agricultural sector in the Netherlands means that agricultural activities are placing considerable pressure on the environment.
-Intensive farming often has a negative influence on water, soil and air quality, climate change, biodiversity, odour nuisance and the water management.
+Intensive farming often has a negative influence on water, soil and air quality, climate change, biodiversity, odour nuisance and water management.
 Between 1990 and 2005 the pressure on the environment caused by agriculture decreased significantly.
-After that, the environmental pressure remained approximately the same.
-(PBL, 2016).
+After that, the environmental pressure remained approximately the same (source: Environmental Data Compendium).

 Besides intensification, a smaller group of farmers are opting for specialisation and a broadening of the production of sustainable food.
-This broadening can provide a basis for an extra source of income in the form of nature conservation, care farming, childcare, campsites or a farm shop.
-(PBL, 2015)
+This broadening can provide a basis for an extra source of income in the form of nature conservation, care farming, childcare, campsites or a farm shop (source: PBL, 2015).

 RIVM is currently investigating whether people who live close to agricultural plots are also exposed to pesticides via the air.
 It is known that, in the context of cattle breeding, substances are released into the air such as ammonia, methane, nitrous oxide and particulate matter.
 These substances have a detrimental effect on air quality, cause odour nuisance and contribute to climate change.
 Farm animals can also transfer infectious diseases (zoonosis) and constitute a risk for public health.